grthigh/bandcamp-lyrics/README.md

 # bandcamp-lyrics
-Download Lyrics Albums on Bandcamp using only the url of the album
+Download Lyrics Albums on Bandcamp.

 # Installation
 1. Clone the project, download [the zip file](https://github.com/grthigh/bandcamp-lyrics/archive/master.zip) or just download the script
 2. Put it in whatever folder you like.
 3. cd to the directory that contains bandcamp-lyrics.py file.
-4. use 'pip -r requiremtents.txt' to download BeatifulSoup4 and docopt if you don't already have it.
+4. use 'pip -r requiremtents.txt' to download requirements of the package ( BeatifulSoup4 and Docopt ).

 # Description
-This is an automated tool to download the album's lyrics by your choice from Bandcamp.
-It requires Python 3 and an Internet connection of course :D
+This is an automated tool to download the album's lyrics of your choice from Bandcamp.
+It requires Python3 and an Internet connection of course :D

 # Requiremtents
    BeautifulSoup4